eclipse-archived/ceylon-lang.org/blog/2013-01-21-abstracting-over-functions.md

 Tuples
 ------
 Ceylon recently grew tuples.
-I've heard all sorts of arguments for including tuples in the language, but the one that finally convinced me was the realization that they were a simpler way to represent function types.
+I've heard all sorts of arguments for including tuples in the language, but what finally convinced me was realizing that they were a simpler way to represent function types.

 So a major goal of adding tuples to the language was to add zero additional complexity to the type system.
 So tuples are instances of an ordinary class,